dmazin/dmazin.github.io/_posts/2023-03-29-age-of-ai-skill-atrophy.md

 tags: ai, featured
 ---

 I grew up in Los Angeles.
 I have driven hundreds of thousands of miles.
 Yet, I astonish my friends with my lack of road knowledge.

-The reason is simple.
-I rely entirely on Google Maps, turning off my brain and following directions.
+The reason is simple: I rely entirely on Google Maps, turning off my brain and following directions.
 My skills as a road navigator have atrophied.

 While Google Maps isn’t new, and the dilemma of letting a mental muscle atrophy due to technological innovations—such as handwriting skills declining due to typing—is nothing new either.
 What _is_ new is the increasing accessibility and skillfulness of AI.